2025 Competition by Composer Judges

 Dr. Igor Lipinski

-Polish-born pianist Igor Lipinski made his orchestra debut with the Buffalo Philharmonic Orchestra on NPR’s Performance Today and performed with Rochester Philharmonic Orchestra, Cape Cod Symphony Orchestra, Butler County Symphony Orchestra, Woodstock Mozart Festival Orchestra, Lakes Area Music Festival Orchestra, and Paderewski Symphony Orchestra at Chicago’s Symphony Center.
+Polish-born pianist Igor Lipinski made his orchestra debut performing Paderewski’s Piano Concerto with the Buffalo Philharmonic Orchestra and conductor JoAnn Falletta on NPR’s Performance Today.
+As an orchestra soloist, he has appeared with the Rochester Philharmonic, Cape Cod Symphony, Woodstock Mozart Festival, Lakes Area Music Festival, Oklahoma City Philharmonic, Shreveport Symphony, Norman Philharmonic, and Paderewski Symphony Orchestra at Chicago’s Symphony Center.
+His concerto repertoire spans from Mozart and Chopin to Bacewicz and Yoshimatsu.

-Lipinski earned his Bachelor of Music in Piano Performance and Musical Arts and Master of Music in Piano Performance and Literature from the Eastman School of Music at the University of Rochester where he studied piano under the tutelage of Douglas Humpherys.
+Lipinski earned his Bachelor of Music in Piano Performance and Musical Arts and Master of Music in Piano Performance and Literature from the University of Rochester’s Eastman School of Music where he studied piano under the tutelage of Douglas Humpherys.
 As a teaching assistant of Vincent Lenti and Tony Caramia, he received Eastman’s Teaching Assistant Prize for Excellence in Teaching.
-Lipinski continued his graduate studies at Northwestern University Bienen School of Music earning his Doctor of Musical Arts in Piano Performance under the tutelage of Alan Chow.
-Upon graduation from Northwestern, Lipinski joined the piano faculty at the University of Tennessee, Knoxville as the Lecturer of Piano where he received the KMTA Teacher of the Year award.
-In Fall 2017, Lipinski joined the piano faculty at the University of Oklahoma as the Assistant Professor of Piano.
+Lipinski continued his graduate studies at Northwestern University’s Bienen School of Music earning his Doctor of Musical Arts in Piano Performance under the tutelage of Alan Chow.
+Upon graduation from Northwestern, Lipinski joined the piano faculty at the University of Tennessee, Knoxville as a Lecturer of Piano where he received the KMTA Teacher of the Year award.
+In 2017, he joined the piano faculty at the University of Oklahoma as an Assistant Professor of Piano, and in 2023, he was promoted with tenure to an Associate Professor.

 For more information, please visit https://igorlipinski.com/